 Willem Dafoe is playing Aquaman’s adviser, scientist Dr. Vulko; Yahya Abdul-Mateen II is classic villain Black Manta; and Temuera Morrison is Aquaman’s father.

-Dolph Lundgren has also recently joined the cast as King Nereus of the aquatic kingdom of Xebel, who claims Mera as his own and wants to kill Aquaman.
+Dolph Lundgren has also joined the cast as King Nereus of the aquatic kingdom of Xebel, who claims Mera as his own and wants to kill Aquaman.